silogen/docs/docs/quick-start-guides/workbench-quick-start.md

   - AMD AI Workbench
 ---

-# Quick start guide for AI practitioners
+# Quick Start Guide for AI Practitioners

 AMD Enterprise AI Suite provides a stable starting point for AI model development, fine-tuning, and inference with the help of an easy-to-use model catalog and AI developer workspaces.
 To work efficiently in the platform, an AI developer should have some experience with AI terminology and a general understanding of typical AI development workflows.